netdata/netdata/docs/dashboards-and-charts/nodes-tab.md

 ## Right bar

-The bar on the right-hand side provides additional information about the nodes in the War Room and allows you to filter what is displayed in the [center information view](#center-information-view).
+The bar on the right-hand side provides additional information about the nodes in the Room and allows you to filter what is displayed in the [center information view](#center-information-view).

 ### Node hierarchy